0xAX/linux-insides/Booting/linux-bootstrap-3.md

 	.word	__BOOT_CS
 ```

+where
-where `0x66` is the operand-size prefix, which allows to mix 16-bit and 32-bit code, `0xea` - is the jump opcode, `in_pm32` is the segment offset and `__BOOT_CS` is the segment.
+* `0x66` is the operand-size prefix which allows to mix 16-bit and 32-bit code,
+* `0xea` - is the jump opcode,
+* `in_pm32` is the segment offset
+* `__BOOT_CS` is the code segment.

-After this we are in the protected mode:
+After this we are finally in the protected mode:

 ```assembly
 .code32
 .section ".text32","ax"
 ```

-Let's look on the first steps in the protected mode.
+Let's look at the first steps in the protected mode.
 First of all we setup data segment with:

 ```assembly
 movl	%ecx, %ds